Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

 4. Added the out of ammo pop up message.
 5. Added a blood splash particles when enemy is hit

+#### Some people thinks the game is too hard core, and some people thinks it is too easy

+1. Added a difficulty slider for player to change the game difficulty.

+#### Some people wants the ability to pause the game

+1. Added a pause button for the player to pause the game or exit the game.

-#### Others:
+#### Other bugs:

 1. Fixed the weapon firing up when buying a weapon.
-2. Added a difficulty slider for player to change the game difficulty.
-3. Fixed UI scaling issue.
+2. Fixed UI scaling issue.
-4. Added a pause button for the player to pause the game or exit the game.
-5. Fixed player and enemy floating on the floor bug.
+3. Fixed player and enemy floating on the floor bug.

 ## Reference